 NEWS FROM RIGHT HERE

-On June 5, the City of Montreal launched the 3rd edition of the Réinventer Montréal 2025-2026 competition, a call for ambitious urban projects as part of the international C40 network.
-The goal: to reimagine and develop the 150 Louvain West site, a strategic piece of land located in the heart of District Central.
+This ambitious call for urban projects, part of the international C40 network, aims to reimagine and develop the 150 Louvain West site—a strategic piece of land located in the heart of District Central.

 On the strength of a concerted vision and a major mobilization effort, the SDC District Central wishes to enrich this process by contributing the expertise of its business community and its in-depth knowledge of the site.